oktadev/okta-blog/_source/_posts/2021-03-03-jhipster-quarkus-oidc.md

 Even if the main backend technology is Spring Boot, more and more options are appearing.
 One of these is the [JHipster Quarkus blueprint](https://github.com/jhipster/generator-jhipster-quarkus).

 Among others, one of the key capability that explains the project success is its extensibility via blueprints.
 A blueprint act as JHipster plugin, it permits to override the code generator default behavior to produce a new "flavor".

 [Kotlin](https://github.com/jhipster/jhipster-kotlin) is for instance a famous JHipster blueprint.

 Thanks to blueprints, the possibilities are infinite, this is why JHipster even have non-Java implementation (with [Node.JS](https://github.com/jhipster/generator-jhipster-nodejs) and [.Net Core](https://github.com/jhipster/jhipster-dotnetcore)).

-In today's blog, we propose to go through a step-by-step tutorial on how to use JHipster, the Quarkus blueprint and Okta to build a native secured full-stack application.
+In this post, I will walk you through a step-by-step tutorial on how to use JHipster, the Quarkus blueprint, and Okta to build a native and secure full-stack application.

 **Table of Contents**{: .hide }
 * Table of Contents
 {:toc}

+## Create a Java Application with Quarkus

+// todo: we should create the application with JHipster first.
+Maybe even show it running with Keycloak.

 ## Create an Okta OAuth2/OpenId Connect application

-In this tutorial, we'll be using Okta as OAuth2/OIDC provider.
-Okta proposes 2 solutions to configure an OIDC application.
-You can either go though the [developer console](https://developer.okta.com/) or use the [Okta CLI](https://github.com/okta/okta-cli)
+In this tutorial, you'll be using Okta as OAuth 2.0 / OIDC provider.
+Okta has two options for configuring an OpenID Connect (OIDC) application.
+You can either go though the [developer console](https://developer.okta.com/) or use the [Okta CLI](https://github.com/okta/okta-cli).

-When using Spring Boot or classic JHipster, Okta CLI is recommended because it configures everything for your with 1 command which is very convenient.
+When using Spring Boot or classic JHipster, Okta CLI is recommended because it configures everything for your with one command which is very convenient.

-Quarkus and JHipster Quarkus do not yet have this level of integration with `okta-cli`.
+Quarkus and JHipster Quarkus do not yet have this level of integration with the Okta CLI.

-**Note**: The work is in progress, feel free to give a thumbs up to show your interest:
+**NOTE**: The work is in progress, feel free to give a thumbs up to show your interest:

 * [Quarkus Integration](https://github.com/okta/okta-cli/issues/70)
 * [JHipster Quarkus Integration](https://github.com/okta/okta-cli/issues/72)

-Anyway, don't panic, we get your back, we'll go through each step to configure an OpenId application compatible with JHipster QUarkus.
+Anyway, don't panic, I have your back!
+The Okta CLI is easy to use, but you might want to use a GUI to configure things.
+That's why I'll go through each step to configure an OIDC application that works with JHipster Quarkus.

 ### Create an Okta application

 First of, if you don't have an Okta developer account you need to signup.
 Nothing fancy, firstname, lastname, email, a strong password and you're ready to go.

-Once logged in, you arrive on your developer console
+Once logged in, you arrive in your developer console:

 {% img blog/jhipster-quarkus-oidc/1-applications.png alt:"Okta developer console homepage" width:"800" %}{: .center-image }

-Click on **Add Application` to start the creation wizard.
+Click on **Add Application** to start the app creation wizard.

 {% img blog/jhipster-quarkus-oidc/2-create-application-platform.png alt:"Select Okta application platform" width:"800" %}{: .center-image }